-Review of the designation/characterization report3 prepared by BNI indicates that the contaminated areas were shallow deposits of thorium-bearing residues (considered at the time to be nonhazardous organic mulch) that had been removed from the Maywood Chemical Works site and used as fill around the residence.
+Review of the designation/characterization report3 prepared by BNI indicates that the contaminated area was a shallow deposit of thorium-bearing residues (considered at the time to be nonhazardous organic mulch) that had been removed from the Maywood Chemical Works site and used as fill around the residence.
 Thus, it was appropriate to designate this property for remedial action.